Jason Molina: Early life

 Molina was born December 30, 1973 in Oberlin, Ohio.
 His father was a middle school teacher.
 He had one brother, Aaron, and one sister, Ashley.
+His paternal grandfather was a Spanish (Asturian) miner from the northern region of Asturias in Spain.
 Molina was raised in Lorain, Ohio, an industrial town 25 miles west of Cleveland, and grew up in a single-wide trailer on Lake Erie.
 He began playing guitar at age 10.
 Molina attended Admiral King High School, graduating in 1992.
 During school, he played bass guitar, most notably with the metal band Spineriders.

 Molina attended Oberlin College, graduating with a Bachelor of Arts degree in art history in 1996.
 After playing bass guitar in various metal bands in and around Cleveland, Molina became a solo artist under an assumed band name, recruiting other musicians for each project as needed.
 He made several home recordings under various names, including "Songs: Albian", "Songs: Radix", and "Songs: Unitas", which he distributed himself at live performances.